yasirerkam/Win10_BrightnessSlider/README.md

 #### ChangeLog
+v1.6
+* fixed: slider popualtion method changed : issue: ``i got 3 screens, but i have 5 sliders``.
+``
+         first it get allScreen Safe Way . add user32 screen -> get dxva if exist
+                            -> get wmi that matches to user32 of the screen . remaining wmi screen will be adeed below (but this should never happen) ``

+v1.5
+ dont use this.

 v1.04
 * added: author page to  menu item  that shows version no.
 * trying to fix: fallback doesnt handle management not supported exception.